xxyzzzq/quex/doc/source-old/usage/patterns/context-free.rst

 .. describe:: \\E{ Codec Name }

-     the subset of unicode characters which is covered by the given codec.
-Using this is particularly helpful to cut out uncovered characters when a codec engine is used (see :ref:`Engine Codec <sec-engine-codec>`).
+     the subset of unicode characters which is covered by the given encoding.
+Using this is particularly helpful to cut out uncovered characters when a encoding engine is used (see :ref:`Engine Codec <sec-engine-encoding>`).

 Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` are considered to be unicode code points.
 For applications in English spoken